 Impact on business including civil society organisations

-This measure is expected to have no impact on civil society organisations as it only affects businesses or landlords where the proprietor reports their business income through SA.
+This measure is expected to have no impact on civil society organisations as it only affects businesses or landlords where the proprietor reports their business income through Self Assessment.

-It is expected that when the affected population begin the process of preparing their SA return they will read the guidance relating to the allowance(s) and experience a saving through either not having to file a SA return or not having to calculate their expenses and capital allowances for their returns.
+It is expected that when the affected population begin the process of preparing their Self Assessment return they will read the guidance relating to the allowance(s) and experience a saving through either not having to file a Self Assessment return or not having to calculate their expenses and capital allowances for their returns.
 The ongoing cost is estimated to be negligible as they will not experience any further burden beyond that which they experience currently.
-The SA guidance with which they would normally engage when filling out their returns will now prompt them that either no return is needed or they can claim the allowance(s) instead of their expenses, depending on their circumstances.
+The Self Assessment guidance with which they would normally engage when filling out their returns will now prompt them that either no return is needed or they can claim the allowance(s) instead of their expenses, depending on their circumstances.
 The measure intends to support the sharing economy.
 Estimates of compliance savings are shown in the table below.